pauldubois777/UdemyReactNativeGuessNumber/README.md

 Please keep in mind that this code is in flux, and doesn't always represent my best coding efforts, since it is a course that I am studying.
 On the other hand, I do try to go beyond the course examples and code in a re-usable and well-engineered way.

+Other than layout, I am not putting a lot of time/effort into design (colors, fonts, branding, etc).

 ### My Notes:

 Adding Fonts:  See https://medium.com/@mehran.khan/ultimate-guide-to-use-custom-fonts-in-react-native-77fcdf859cf4